What is Venture Debt?

 How Does Venture Debt Financing Work?

 Venture debt works differently from conventional loans.
-The debt is short-term in nature (up to three or four years).
+The debt is short- to medium-term in nature (up to three or four years).
 The principal amount of debt is usually determined using the amount raised in the last round of equity financing.
-The commonly acceptable principle amount is 30% of the total funds raised in the last round of equity financing.
+The commonly acceptable principal amount is 30% of the total funds raised in the last round of equity financing.

 In the future, the warrants can be converted into common shares at the per-share price of the last equity financing round.
 The warrants often provide the biggest returns to the borrowers relative to the appreciation potential of the company’s common shares.

-Depending on the lender, the venture debt process can include covenants.
-While non-bank lenders are extremely flexible regarding the debt issue and usually include only a few covenants, some banks sometimes add a number of covenants to the loan agreement.
+Depending on the lender, the debt process can include covenants.
+While non-bank lenders are extremely flexible regarding the debt issue and usually include only a few covenants, some banks may add a number of covenants to the loan agreement to help ensure repayment.